ClementGeyer/Just-Code/justcode/README.md

 # Just Code
-## The Ultimate JavaScript Commenting Tool
+## Your Intelligent JavaScript Commenting Tool
 Welcome to JustCode, the AI-powered VSCode code commenting tool designed to elevate your JavaScript projects.
 With support for generating JSDoc-compatible comments, JustCode is your go-to solution for efficient and accurate code documentation.

 ## Features